totsilni/Frontend-React-Calculator/README.md

 ## Installation

-To use My_Dropbox, follow these steps:
+To use My_Calculator, follow these steps:

 1. Clone the repository to your local machine using the following command:   `git clone https://github.com/totsilni/Frontend-React-Calculator.git`